thomal/LambdaREPL/README.md

 - Sugar for cons/car/cdr

 #Planned features
+- true/false
+- if
+- nil?
+- Y-combinator
+- recursive function to reverse a list
+- pretty-print lists
+- pretty-print true and false
+- think about how to let the user define functions with names, consider let
 - map, fold
 - No stack-depth limit, rather the limit is the available memory.
   - See Application::betaReduce recursively β-reducing the lhs and rhs